 Not all states and territories implemented AGD84 and shortcomings of the original 1966 data set and duplication and anomalies with the 1984 data set were later highlighted by the increasing use of global position fixes using Space Geodesy techniques (eg Doppler and GPS).
 By the early 1990s it was obvious that in some areas the old coordinate sets were no longer accurate enough and the potential benefits of a direct connection with space technology in the form of GPS were very significant.
 Consequently it was decided to move to a new single datum.
 With introduction and development of the Global Positioning System it was inevitable that Australia needed to come into line with that technology.
 This was reinforced in 1988 when ICSM, recommended the adoption of an appropriate geocentric datum by 1 January 2000.

-With demise of the National Mapping Council its technical sub committee was also disbanded.
-When the new body ICSM was set up it quickly moved to establish a Permanent sub committee on Geodesy formed from representatives of all state and federal surveying bodies.
+With demise of the National Mapping Council its Technical Sub Committee was also disbanded.
+When the new body ICSM was set up it quickly moved to establish a Permanent sub committee on Geodesy, formed from representatives of all state and federal surveying bodies.
 This body has continued to be active to this time with much goodwill generated between its representatives.
+In 1988 National Mapping was taken over by the Australian Survey office to form AUSLIG with an objective of providing user paid services and a restricted national interest program.
+The geodesy section and provided the chairman to the national geodesy group.
+It was this body which during lean times maintained a spirit of national cooperation at both the state and federal level.
 The difficult issues of technology, coordination and resourcing these were positively addressed and much was achieved in moving to this geocentric datum.